profguetler/hello-world/README.md

 good morning leoben!

-we will start using github from now on.
+we will start using github from now on
+.
 Guten Morgen meine Damen und Herren in der Schule

+Pass auf Klaus